alexmacarthur/macarthur-me-gatsby/src/posts/2020-08-06-why-i-like-tailwind-css.md

 **1. I can prototype _much_ more quickly.**

-Previous styling approaches I've used require me to jump between multiple different files just to stand up a page with some basic asthetics.
+Other styling approaches I've used require me to jump between multiple different files just to stand up a page with some basic asthetics.
 At minimum, that'd mean an HTML file and a stylesheet.
 And whenever I was in a highly-componentized BEM project (like I most often was), that could mean a _lot_ of files open at once -- the file containing the HTML and then one SCSS file for each UI component I was writing.

 With Tailwind, however, all I really need to pay attention to is the HTML.
 Fewer VS Code tabs for my brain to manage means I can prototype more easily and quickly.